 What Is Behavioral Science?

-Behavioral Science allow us to track down, analyze, and understand our decision-making process.
-We can analyze the criteria through focusing on physiological and economic perspectives.
+Behavioral Science allows us to track down, analyze, and understand our decision-making process.
+We can analyze the criteria by focusing on physiological and economic perspectives.
 Marketing activities either directly or indirectly influence your buying decisions.
 Think about when you pick up that shirt in a store.
 You ponder on whether on not to get it.
 That’s science affecting your psyche.

 According to Behavioral Sciences and Marketing Research, “Numerous behavioral studies in recent years have revealed consumers’ limited rationality and show that even seemingly irrational behavior follows certain patterns and rules.”

 As a result, applying psychological findings to marketing and pricing measures offer the most profitable opportunities.
 Helping to predict purchase behavior allows for more precise ideas.
 We can target consumers more effectively.

 In order to create a marketing plan based on behavioral science, they have to ask questions in order to get the answers they need:

 - Which psychological effects are more critical and prioritized?

 - How can those effected implement these to existing marketing efforts?

 - Do we need to create new strategies and promotions?

 - When are the best times to launch those activities?

 But other than these critical queries, the need to set up a good foundation or strategy may prove to be crucial when it comes to generating interest in your product or service.
 These three are the most common yet effective ways to speak to your audience.

 1. The Deal Effect:

 When there is a discount for two products with a different value, it has to be the same percentage as the other one.
 For example, if we had two products, one is $10 and the other is $500, they both need to be discounted at 60%.
 In order to get solid results with the more expensive items.
 The same price reduction is perceived to be less attractive at a high price level than at a low price level.